 Sorted! is a self-help book by Kevin Dutton and Andy McNab.
+It can be considered a book on dark triad traits, and how those traits can be used for good.

 About the Author: About the Authors: Kevin Dutton is a British psychologist, researcher, and author.
 He previously published “The Wisdom of Psychopaths“ and “The Good Psychopath Guide“.